quantumghent/quantumghent.github.io/README.md

 ## Homepage slideshow

-Automatically resized to height 300px, so make sure your image has the same height.
-In carousel.yml you choose a picture, caption and a subcaption.
-TODO: 1. link to topic on research/publication page 2. adjust font, fontcolor etc.
+In carousel.yml you can choose an **image**, a **caption**, a  **subcaption**, and finally a link that the central button will send you to (a paper, a news article, a research topic etc.) Images are taken from the **_images\carouselpic** directory.
+They are automatically resized to height 300px, so make sure your image has the right dimensions.
+TODO: 1.
+1 adjust font, fontcolor etc.